atifmansoor/expo-screenshot-logger/README.md

 5. **Copy images**:
    - Click "📋 Copy Image" button, OR
    - Click on any thumbnail to zoom in, then right-click and select "Copy Image" from context menu
-6. **Share with AI**: Paste directly into messaging apps or AI assistants like Claude, ChatGPT, etc.
+6. **Share**: Paste directly into messaging apps or AI assistants like Claude, ChatGPT, etc.

 ## 🤝 Contributing